7mind/izumi/doc/microsite/src/main/tut/logstage/00_logstage.md

 SLF4J Router
 ------------

-When not configured, `logstage-adapter-slf4j` will log to `stderr`.
+When not configured, `logstage-adapter-slf4j` will log messages with level `>= Info` to `stdout`.

-Due to the global mutable nature of `slf4j` you'll have to configure a global singleton to use the same `LogRouter` as your logger:
+Due to the global mutable nature of `slf4j` to configure slf4j logging you'll have to mutate a global singleton.
+To change its settings, replace its `LogRouter` with the same one you use elsewhere in your application.

 ```scala mdoc:reset
 import logstage._